nmwsharp/recipes/content/post/Braised Pork Belly.md

 Make tare by combining all ingredients (except egg) in saucepan, simmer for 15 min.
 Strain with fine sieve and let cool.

-Place in warm water for 1 minute (if eggs are room-temperature, skip this step and boil for 1 minute less below).
+Place in warm water for 1 minute (if eggs are room-temperature already, skip this step and boil for 1 minute less below).

 Lower eggs in water, boil for 7 1/2 min.
 Prepare bowl of ice water.

 Move eggs to ice water for a few minutes to cool.
 Peel under running water.

 Place eggs in a ziploc bag with ~1/3 of the tare, enough to soak but no need to totally submerge.
 Refrigerate for 8-24 hours, turning occasionally.
+Remove eggs from tare and refrigerate.
+Remaining tare can be re-used a few times.

 Use eggs within 3 days.
 Leftover tare sauce seems to keep for a very long time.
 Before using eggs, let them come to room temperature if possible.